nodecast/nodecast/README.md

 USE
 ====

+Nodecast / Login to setup your xmpp account

 You have to use an xmpp account with file transfert capability and open to Server2Server (not gmail account).
 You can use your own jabber server like prosody.im.

+Nodecast / Preferences to setup bittorrent and active the embedded tracker in the advanced setting